Save money by making your own DIY Homemade Dryer Balls

 - Laundry Detergent

 If your yarn is rolled in a ball, great!
-You’re ready to move to the next step.
-If it is in skein form (photo above), you will need to roll it up.
+You are now ready to move to the next step.
+If, however, it is in skein form (photo above), you will need to roll it up.

 Simply start by wrapping the yarn around your fingers, then remove it from your fingers and continue wrapping it into a ball, roughly tennis ball size or larger.
 Approximately one skein of wool yarn makes one dryer ball.

 First, you will need to cut the pants part off of your nylon panty hose.
 Next, take one of your yarn balls and put it inside the nylon hose.
 Secure it with one of the twist ties.

 If you don’t have twist ties, you can tie the hose in a knot.
 You want them to be fairly snug inside the hose so the yarn can’t unravel in the wash.

 Now, add a second wool ball and tie it off.
 Repeat with all of your wool balls.